 What will it cost?

 Can I use my financial aid to help fund my program?

 Are there scholarships for education abroad programs?

-Yes.
-There are many scholarships that can be used for study abroad programs.
-In fact, some scholarships are specifically designed for study abroad participants.
+Yes!
+There are many scholarships that can be used for education abroad programs.
 Scholarship deadlines are often much earlier than program deadlines, so you should attend a general information session at least a year prior to your intended education abroad term if you plan to apply for scholarships.
 In addition, any PCC Foundation Scholarships you are eligible for can apply to a PCC Education Abroad program.

 Can I work overseas while participating in a education abroad program?

 Program housing options may include apartment living, dormitory living, and host family living.
 Students can find out what type of living arrangements are offered by reviewing the program logistics section of an individual program web page.

 Will the credits transfer?